Free IELTS Band Score Calculators

 - Format: 40 questions each.

-- Raw to Band Conversion: Number of correct answers converted to band scores via standard tables and calculators.
+- Raw to band: Number of correct answers is converted to band scores using standard tables (Academic and General Training Reading use different conversions because of text complexity).

 Writing & Speaking

-- Writing: Task Achievement, Coherence & Cohesion, Lexical Resource, Grammatical Range & Accuracy
+- Writing: Task Achievement / Task Response, Coherence & Cohesion, Lexical Resource, Grammatical Range & Accuracy

-- Speaking: Fluency, Pronunciation, Lexical Resource, Grammatical Range & Accuracy.
+- Speaking: Fluency & Coherence, Lexical Resource, Grammatical Range & Accuracy, Pronunciation

 Calculating Your Overall Band Score

-- Use the Listening/Reading calculators to convert raw scores to bands.
+- Use Listening/Reading tools to convert raw scores to bands (where applicable).

-- Input your Writing and Speaking bands—rounded to nearest 0.5.
+- Input your Writing and Speaking bands—rounded to the nearest 0.5.

 What Do Each of the Bands Mean?